In pilotage waters, a single word can blur the line between conduct, advice, and command and that blur can sink both safety and legal clarity.

 This clarification reinforces my original argument.
 OCIMF inspectors must understand and respect maritime command structures.
 Inspection criteria must align with international law and practical realities.
 Instead, inspectors must move beyond rigid SIRE 2.0 tablet prompts.
 Over-reliance on tablet prompts, without comprehension or context, reduces inspections to box-ticking rather than genuine safety evaluation.

-By removing “Conn” from pilotage vocabulary, we remove ambiguity and that’s a win for safety, law, and professional integrity.
+By removing loose “Conn” language from pilotage vocabulary, or defining it precisely in SMS where it is used, we remove ambiguity and that is a win for safety, law, and professional integrity.